Deciding to push on with some relaxed cruising in Cuba as time is melting away.

-Out at sea there’s no reef to keep a look out for but only container ships to be wary of as they don’t always have people at the bridge; they’re so huge that often they don’t see small boats.
+Out at sea there’s no reef to keep a look out for but only container ships to be wary of as they don’t always have people at the bridge – they’re so huge that often they don’t see small boats.

-Passed many lighthouses on the way, seems to be an abundance here…one every 10 or so miles and with each one there is a Guarda of course.
+Passed many lighthouses along the way, which seem to be an abundance here…one every 10 or so miles and with each one there is a Guarda of course.

 The moonrise at sea is also something to see.
 And has been rising at about 11pm, lighting up the whole sky like a beacon and shining a path of light down in front of us, which makes it easier to sail by and to contemplate life, during the endless miles.
-Thankful for my iPod!
+Thankful for my iPod.

-With the skipper at the helm and me at the bow with a torch trying to spot the marker buoys in total darkness (no street lights or anything), pitch black, we made it in – extremely stressful coming into a new port at night without a lit channel.
+With the skipper at the helm and me at the bow with a torch trying to spot the marker buoys in total darkness (no street lights or anything), pitch black, we make it in – extremely stressful coming into a new port at night without a lit channel.
 I have no nails left and am loosing hair in clumps…at this rate I’ll be bald by the time we reach Haiti!

 It is so controlled here that it takes the fun out of being in this country, let alone cruising its waters.
 And every time we check in it costs more money, of course.